SonjaJanssen/Reproducible-Research-project-1/PA1_template.md

 total_missing_values <- sum(is.na(data$steps))
 cat("Total Number of Missing Values in the Dataset:", total_missing_values, "\n")

-## Total Number of Missing Values in the Dataset: 2304
 ```
+### Outcome
+    Total Number of Missing Values in the Dataset: 2304

 ### Devise a strategy for filling in all of the missing values
     For simplicity, missing steps can be imputed with the mean steps for that 5-minute interval.